Audio Interchange File Format

 Unlike .MP3 files and many other common audio files, AIFF files are uncompressed.
 Because AIFF files' data is not compressed, AIFF files typically contain higher-quality audio than similar MP3 files.
-However, because AIFF files contain more data, they also take up more disk space than similar MP3 files.
+However, the files also take up more disk space since they contain more data.

 In the past, AIFF files were commonly used to burn audio CDs in Apple iTunes and other audio applications burned AIFF files onto audio CDs.
 Standard CD audio AIFF files are sampled at 44.1KHz, are 16-bit, and have two channels for stereo sound.
 Nowadays, people primarily use AIFF files to store audio created by a digital audio workstation (DAW).

 How to open a AIFF file